KarolisTam/MortalGold/README.md

 The main server components are:

-consumers.py: This file contains the WebSocket consumer class responsible for handling player connections, disconnections, and game events.
+consumers.py: This file contains the Django Channels WebSocket consumer class responsible for handling player connections, disconnections, and game events.
 It also updates player data and sends it to the connected clients.

 views.py: This file contains the Django views for creating and listing available matches.
 It ensures that players cannot join their own created room.